Decolonising the British Empire Exhibition of 1938 through Augmented Reality Narratives

 Aim

 The Glasgow School of Art (GSA) has produced significant research into this event, including immersive 3D models, digitised cultural artefacts, and creative co-designed responses.
 Whilst earlier research focussed on architecture or using the buildings as inspiration for cross-disciplinary learning, this project uses narrative co-design to highlight the voices of people of Minoritised Ethnic heritages, whose cultures have been represented through the imperialist lens of the Exhibition.
-We will use the huge digital archive (e.g. 3D models, photographs, ephemera, radio) as prompts for learning and reflection and we will work closely with a range of Glasgow communities with connections to colonialism, anti- racism, and the location itself, to create and share polyvocal narratives about the history and heritage of both Glasgow and the British Empire.
-Diverse new interpretations will be presented through location-based augmented reality, within the actual site of the Exhibition (a large park in Glasgow.)
+We use the huge digital archive (e.g. 3D models, photographs, ephemera, radio) as prompts for learning and reflection and worked closely with a range of Glasgow communities with connections to colonialism, anti-racism, and the location itself, to create and share polyvocal narratives about the history and heritage of both Glasgow and the British Empire.
+Diverse new interpretations are presented through location-based augmented reality, within the actual site of the Exhibition (a large park in Glasgow.)
 This enables geographical and conceptual links to be made between the 'authorised' archive of historical data and contemporary understandings of the Exhibition and its legacies and encourages both critical and playful re-readings of history.

 Key objectives